department-of-veterans-affairs/va.gov-team/products/on-site-search/research/user-research/research-study-jan-2021/research-findings.md

 ### Look further into when users reach a point where they call for help
 - Get a better understanding of how/when Veterans and Caregivers reach out for help outside of finding information on VA.gov.
 This is where we can focus on adding Best Bets to increase search results relevancy.
 - Look into adding a step between search and a phone call to answer users' questions.
-(Link to a chatbot?)

 ## Appendix
 ### Conversation guide